Backcountry

-In the United States, a backcountry or backwater is a geographical area that is remote, undeveloped, isolated, or difficult to access.
+In geography, a backcountry, back country or backwater is a geographical area that is remote, undeveloped, isolated, or difficult to access.
+These areas are typically rural or mountainous and sparsely populated.

 Terminology

 Backcountry and wilderness within United States national parks

 The National Park Service (NPS) generally uses the term "backcountry" to refer to "primitive, undeveloped portions of parks".
 Developments within backcountry areas are generally limited to trails, unpaved roads, and administrative facilities associated with dispersed recreational use.
 Dispersed recreational use is the most prevalent human use in backcountry areas, although research activities may also occur.

 The NPS defines wilderness within US national parks as any "backcountry areas which have been specifically designated as part of the National Wilderness Preservation System or any other area that has been determined to possess the characteristics of wilderness as defined by Section 2(c) of the Wilderness Act".
 Section 2(c) states in part that wilderness:

 Wilderness lands within US national parks are a subset of all backcountry lands.
 Wilderness and backcountry lands also exist outside of US national parks on public lands managed by the US Forest Service, the Bureau of Land Management, and the US Fish and Wildlife Service.